Book

 Table of Contents (PDF)

-Book launch on October 19, 2024 in the presence of Volker Pantenburg and Bernard Eisenschitz
+book launch took place in the presence of Volker Pantenburg and Bernard Eisenschitz on October 19, 2024.

 All publications produced by the Austrian Film Museum are distributed internationally by Columbia University Press.